arialdomartini/oh-my-git/README.md

 Finally, install oh-my-zsh with the one-liner (if you use Bash) or with Antigen if you love zsh, and restart the Terminal.

+---

-**Q**: When I'm not in a git repo, I want to use my old, beloved prompt...
+#### When I'm not in a git repo, I want to use my old, beloved prompt...

 **A**: Sure!
 Use the variable `omg_ungit_prompt`.
 Store there your old prompt: it will be used when you are not in a git repo.

+---

-**Q**: Help!
+#### Help!
 I used the one-liner for OS X, but the prompt doesn't start!

 **A**: The one-liner for OS X adds the startup command in ```~/.profile```, which is the startup file for generic login shells.
 If a ```~/.bash_profile``` is present, this is used in place of ```.profile```, and ```.profile``` itself is ignored.
 To solve your issue, use this alternative one-liner